 For guitarists who have been around the block a time or two, it might seem like a silly issue, but I can remember being perplexed about it when I was first starting out, many years ago.
-Fortunately, this is one of those things that are pretty easy to understand, once someone explains it to you properly.
+Fortunately, this is one of those things that is pretty easy to understand once someone explains it to you properly.

 In this article, you’ll learn everything you need to know about the difference between lead guitar and rhythm guitar.
 I’ll even give you some real-world examples of how well-known bands have managed the two over the years.
 By the time we’re done, you’ll know a little more about the guitar, and your path as a new player will have become a little clearer.